 You can bring your issue to Con Ops, or directly approach Security or the convention chairs.
 They are readily identifiable by their badges.

 Q: I lost an item at the convention.
 Where can I locate it?

 The Lost and Found can be located at Con Ops.
-Simply provide a description of your item and we'll look for it (or return it to you if it's in our possession).
-We will post a list of unclaimed items after the convention will be donated to charity or disposed of.
+Simply provide us with a description of your item, and we will return it to you if we have it.
+We maintain items that were lost, but items unclaimed for six months after the convention will be donated to charity or disposed of.

 Q: How do I become a dealer?